 “I cannot help wondering what I might have become and might have done if I had lived in a country which had not circumscribed and handicapped me on account of my race, but had allowed me to reach any heights I was able to attain.”– Mary Church Terrell

 Mary Church Terrell was born in Memphis, Tennessee, on September 23, 1863, the year the Emancipation Proclamation was issued.
 She was the daughter of former slaves, who were mixed race.
 Her father owned several successful businesses, and was one of the first Black millionaires in the South.
 As a result, Church Terrell and her siblings were able to have many opportunities that were not available to most African Americans at the time, including higher education.
 Her parents divorced when she was young, and sent her to boarding school in Ohio.

 Church Terrell moved to Washington, D.C., where she taught Latin at M Street High School, one of the first public high schools for African Americans.
 There, she met Robert Terrell, the chair of the languages department, whom she married in 1891.
 Robert Terrell was one of the first African American men to attend Harvard University, and would go on to become the country’s first African American federal judge.

 In 1892, Church Terrell’s childhood friend Thomas Moss was lynched in her hometown of Memphis, because his business was considered competition by local white business owners.
 This tragedy had an incredible impact on Church Terrell, and she, along with her journalist friend Ida B. Wells, became one of the first people to speak out publicly about lynching.
-Church Terrell made speeches across the country and abroad about the need for federal intervention against lynchings, and the unequal conditions within African American communities caused by segregation and Jim Crow.
+Church Terrell made speeches across the country and abroad about the need for federal intervention against lynchings, and the unequal conditions within African American communities caused by segregation and Jim Crow laws.
 Church Terrell also wrote several influential essays about lynching, including “Lynching from a Negro’s Point of View,” in 1904 in the journal The North American Review.